Dear Friend and Neighbor:

 MISTAKE #1: Choosing a carpet cleaner based on equipment alone.

 No question, your carpet cleaner needs first-rate equipment.
 But he also needs something else – employees who are skilled at operating that equipment.
 Many companies own hot-water extractors, but few companies teach their employees how to use them properly.
-The best way to know that the carpet cleaner’s employees have been properly trained is to make sure the cleaner has been certified by the Institute of Inspection, Cleaning and Restoration Certification (IICRC).
+The best way to know that the carpet cleaner’s employees have been properly trained is to make sure the cleaner has been certified by the Institute of Inspection.
 Before you choose a carpet cleaner, ask to see written proof of their certification.

 MISTAKE #2: Choosing a carpet cleaner based on low price.